Foreign relations of Hezbollah

 Hezbollah has a Foreign Relations Unit (وحدة العلاقات الخارجية) and maintains relations with a number of foreign countries and entities.
 These are particularly Shia states, but also Sunni groups like those affiliated with the Palestinian cause; and the group is also suggested to have operations outside the Middle East in places such as Latin America and North Korea.

-Hezbollah has especially close relations with Iran, with the Alawite leadership in Syria, specifically with President Hafez al-Assad (until his death in 2000) and his son and successor Bashar al-Assad, and has sent fighters in support of Assad in the Syrian Civil War.
+Hezbollah has especially close relations with Iran, with the former Alawite leadership in Syria, specifically with President Hafez al-Assad (until his death in 2000) and his son and successor Bashar al-Assad (until he was otherthrown in 2024), and has sent fighters in support of Assad in the Syrian Civil War.
 Hezbollah declared its support for the now-concluded Al-Aqsa Intifada.

 There is little evidence of ongoing Hezbollah contact or cooperation with al-Qaeda.
 Hezbollah's leaders deny links to al-Qaeda, present or past.
 Al-Qaeda leaders, such as former al-Qaeda in Iraq leader Abu Musab al-Zarqawi, consider Shia, which most Hezbollah members are, to be apostates, as do Salafi-jihadis today.

-However, the 9/11 Commission Report found that several al-Qaeda operatives and top military commanders were sent to Hezbollah training camps in Lebanon in 1994.
+The 9/11 Commission Report, however, found that several al-Qaeda operatives and top military commanders were sent to Hezbollah training camps in Lebanon in 1994.